linode/docs/docs/development/frameworks/apache-tomcat/_index.md

 author:
   name: Linode
   email: docs@linode.com
 description: 'Apache Tomcat is an open-source software implementation of the Java Servlet and Java Server Pages technologies.
-With these guides, you'll run applications within Tomcat using the OpenJDK implementation of the Java development environment.'
+With these guides, you will run applications within Tomcat using the OpenJDK implementation of the Java development environment.'
 keywords: ["web applications", "web frameworks", "Linode applications", "tomcat"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 aliases: ['tomcat/']